 The map image is from Enumeration district maps for the twelfth through sixteenth censuses of the United States, Roll 51 Oregon Lincoln – Yamhill, Pennsylvania Adams – Allegheny (1930, Pittsburgh), 1900-1940.

 We can assess the quality of Henry’s work on these first two days because we can compare how these same streets appear in their proper enumeration district, where they also appear.
 In fact, because Henry wasn’t the only befuddled Third Ward enumerator, some sections are covered in two other enumeration districts!
 From these comparisons we can see that Henry’s work largely aligns with the duplicate and triplicate entries for these same residences.
+We can also see that those other enumerators caught 12 households on those blocks that Henry skipped (18.8%).

 Instructions to Enumerators, p.
 14